abhay395/React-myown-projecte/Reduxtoolkit/README.md

 ```
 todoSlice.action isliy rakha gya hai jab hame jarurate padegi hame iska use karge
 and then import over reducer in store and give it to store  like this
+because store ke pass ager reducer ke awarness nahi hogi to unki value hame change nahi  kar sakte hai

 ```
 import {configureStore} from '@reduxjs/toolkit'